 Each pathway group will receive a series of lectures, seminars and tutorials developing their knowledge and understanding of their elected specialism.
-Details of these, and the assessed project work will be delivered at the onset of the module.
+Details of these, and the assessed project work will be delivered at the onset of the module via the pathway tutor.

 |Assessment type||Unit of assessment||Weighting|